 According to Dr. Irish, “The only exception would be if the diet was hydrolyzed, meaning the protein’s molecular size is so small that the immune system won’t be affected by it.”
 As always, you can double-check with your vet for suggestions on chicken-free food options.

-Unless recommended by your vet, grain-free formula isn’t the solution to your dog’s chicken intolerance.
+Unless specifically recommended by your vet, a grain-free formula won’t be the solution to your dog’s chicken intolerance.
 The FDA has recently found evidence that grain-free dog food may increase the risk of heart disease in dogs.
 Unless your dog is indeed allergic to grains, it’s best not to feed a grain-free recipe.

 Frequently asked questions